Quebec Remparts

 The Quebec Remparts (Remparts de Québec) are a Canadian junior ice hockey based in Quebec City, Quebec.
 The team plays in the Quebec Maritimes Junior Hockey League (QMJHL), and is named after the Ramparts of Quebec City (Remparts de Québec).
 There have been two franchises named the Quebec Remparts.
 The first edition played from 1969 to 1985; the current franchise has played since 1997.
-The current team plays at Videotron Centre.
+The current team plays at Centre Vidéotron.

 Original Remparts

 The original Quebec Remparts team was founded in 1969 by a group of investors who purchased the assets of the junior Quebec Aces team.
 Some of the new owners included Paul Dumont, and Gérard Bolduc.
 The Remparts took up residence in the same arena as the Aces in the Colisée de Québec.
 The Remparts were finalists for the George Richardson Memorial Trophy in 1969–70, and eastern Canadian champions in 1970–71.
 It was this team, which featured future Hockey Hall of Famer Guy Lafleur, that won a Memorial Cup championship in 1971.
 The team also won the President's Cup five times.
 Gilles Courteau was the general manager of the Remparts from 1980 to 1985.

 After the 1984–85 season, the team went into dormancy for three seasons before being resurrected.
 After returning to play, then-sponsored by "Le Collège Français", the team moved to Longueuil to become the Longueuil Collège Français.
 The team played for three seasons before moving to Verdun in 1991 to become the Verdun Collège Français.
 The franchise ceased operations in 1994.